High Definition Workflow for Stable Diffusion

 After we hit the Apply Merge button, the merge will be concluded and

 the composition image will be changed.
-This is where you repeat the
+This is where you can repeat the

 process with a different area of the image.

-When the image is as good as it gets given this resolution (our base is currently at 1028 x 1490 pixels), we can graduate to the next higher level.
+When the image is as good as it gets given this resolution (our image is currently at 1028 x 1490 pixels), we can graduate to the next higher level.

-When you hit Save, the image will be saved to the same folder where the base originally came from.
-Since we
+Tip: When you hit Save in SDA, the image will be saved to the same folder where the base image originally came

-dragged the background from F:\outputs\extras-images (see the top of this guide), this is where the new image
+from.
+Since we dragged the background from F:\outputs\extras-images (see the top of this guide), this is where

-will be also saved.
-SDA will always make a new name, every time you hit the Save button.
+the new merged image will be also saved.
+SDA will always make a new name, every time you hit the Save button

 This is where it starts to feel familiar.
 Now we have a 1028 x 1490 pixel file with much more